 The chart below reflects the potential future distributions to members and capital holders of the liquidated corporates effective June 30, 2023, and beyond.
 Our projections indicate that additional funds will be available for distribution to U.S. Central, Members United, Southwest, and Constitution in the future.
 However, until the underlying distressed assets have been monetized, and liabilities paid, there are no guarantees of future performance.
 The liquidating agent will continue to take whatever actions are needed to safeguard and monetize assets under its management.
 Evaluations of future distributions will be performed on a semi-annual basis based on June and December financials.

 |In Millions of Dollars as of June 30, 2023 1||U.S. Central||Western||Members United||Southwest||Constitution|

 |Distribution Potential (not yet realized)||1||0||11||7||1|

 |Net Realizable Value Estimate of Remaining Legacy Assets||52||78||2||10||10|

 |Projected Funds Available to Distribute||53 5||(2,293)||19||20||12|

 |Potential Dividend to Members 6||0||0||19||20||0|

 Corporate Capital Distributions and the Share Insurance Fund

-The Share Insurance Fund has been made whole for the payout of insured member shares with respect to U.S. Central, Members United, and Southwest.
-Additionally, provisions were made for all anticipated continuing liquidation expenses, including obligations to reimburse the Share Insurance Fund for potential guaranty payments or the funding of other liquidating expenses for these three estates.
-Thus, the distribution to MCA claim certificate holders of U.S. Central, Members United, and Southwest will have no impact on the Share Insurance Fund.
+The Share Insurance Fund has been made whole for the payout of insured member shares with respect to U.S. Central, Members United, Constitution, and Southwest.
+Additionally, provisions were made for all anticipated continuing liquidation expenses, including obligations to reimburse the Share Insurance Fund for potential guaranty payments or the funding of other liquidating expenses for these four estates.
+Thus, the distribution will have no impact on the Share Insurance Fund.